Skip to main content

 Ideas and inspiration for tone-on-tone colour

-In rooms with high ceilings, an intensive colour shade on the ceiling can visually pull it down and make it more homely.
-It's best to choose a wall paint one or two shades lighter.
-This way you stay with the same colour family and only change its brightness.
+In rooms with high ceilings, an intense colour shade on the ceiling can visually lower them and make them more homely.
+It is then best to choose the wall paint one or two shades lighter.
+This way, you stay with the same colour family and only change its brightness.
 A successful example of such a combination would be Blue with Cloud and Blue with Night, or Green with Glacier and Green with Jade.

 Simple instructions for painting furniture, ceiling and wall in the same colour